 So how could we help our designers and developers?

 It's crucial to establish components and design patterns to maintain brand consistency and coherent user flows.
-This initiative should also establish a connection with the fundamental core elements of FIG8 to ensure alignment and continuity across the brand's design ecosystem.
+This initiative should also establish a connection with the fundamental core elements of the existing design system to ensure alignment and continuity across the brand's design ecosystem.

 To address this challenge, my approach involved creating a completely new Mobile Design System, guided by the following criteria for its initial version: